dr-vij/UTools-Generators/UTools-GeneratorsDocumentationProject/Writerside/topics/Interface-output.md

 # Interface output

 You can use OutputInterface parameter to export generated subscriptions and properties to the interface.
+Static fields and classes are not supported.

 To do this:
 - Create your partial interface
 - Use it as OutputInterface parameter for the attribute.